Amortized Linear-time Exact Shapley Value for Product-Kernel Methods: Introduction

 \section{Introduction}

-Shapley values~\citep{shapley}, a solution concept originating from cooperative game theory, offer a principled, axiomatic framework for feature attribution in machine learning~(ML)~\citep{shap, qii, sage}.
-Thanks to their rigorous axiomatic foundation, there has been a widespread adoption within explainable AI~\citep{many_sv}.
-They allow a model’s output---such as predictions or losses---to be \emph{fairly} distributed across input features based on their individual and joint contributions.
-Consequently, several methods have been proposed to estimate Shapley values, ranging from general model-agnostic methods like Kernel SHAP~\citep{shap} to model-specific methods that leverage structural properties to improve statistical or computational efficiency.
-Well-known examples of the latter include Tree SHAP for tree-based models~\citep{treeshap}, GPSHAP for Gaussian processes~\citep{gp_shap}, Deep SHAP for deep networks~\citep{shap}, and, most relevant to our work, RKHS-SHAP for kernel methods~\citep{rkhs_shap}.
-Kernel methods are particularly notable—not only for their use in prediction tasks but also in a broad range of statistical inference problems, including two-sample testing~\citep{mmd_hypo,schrab2025unified,chau2025credal}, goodness-of-fit testing~\citep{Chwialkowski16:GOF,Liub16:KSD}, (conditional) independence testing~\citep{hsic_test}, causal inference and discovery~\citep{kernel_causal1, kernel_causal2, chau2021bayesimp,sejdinovic2024overview}, among others.
-Hence, as kernel methods gain widespread adoption in high-stakes applications for their flexibility and expressive power, the need for interpretability has become increasingly vital.
+Shapley values~\citep{shapley}, a solution concept from cooperative game theory, provide a principled axiomatic framework for feature attribution in machine learning (ML)~\citep{shap, sage}.
+Their rigorous foundation has driven widespread adoption in the explainable AI community~\citep{many_sv}: a model's output---predictions, losses, or other quantities of interest---can be \emph{fairly} distributed across input features according to their individual and joint contributions.
+A range of algorithms has been developed to estimate Shapley values under different modelling assumptions, from model-agnostic methods such as Kernel SHAP~\citep{shap} to model-specific methods that leverage structural properties for statistical or computational gains: TreeSHAP for tree-based models~\citep{treeshap}, GPSHAP for Gaussian processes~\citep{gp_shap}, Deep SHAP for deep neural networks~\citep{shap}, and, most relevant to our work, RKHS-SHAP for kernel methods~\citep{rkhs_shap}.
+Kernel methods are notable well beyond prediction: they underpin a broad range of statistical inference tasks, including measuring distributional closeness~\citep{gretton2006kernel, naslidnykkernel}, two-sample testing~\citep{schrab2025unified, chau2025credal}, goodness-of-fit testing~\citep{Chwialkowski16:GOF, Liub16:KSD}, independence testing~\citep{hsic_test}, and causal inference and discovery~\citep{kernel_causal1, zhang2026instrumental}.
+As kernel methods see growing use in high-stakes applications for their flexibility and expressive power, interpretability has become essential.